 ABOUT GREG BRUCE

-Greg is perhaps best known for leading the award-winning “folk-funk-jazz” group, Ouroboros.
+In the music industry, Greg is perhaps best known for leading the award-winning “folk-funk-jazz” group, Ouroboros.
 Through Greg’s leadership, the band has released two full-length recordings as well as a play along book; they have performed in festivals in Canada, the US, and the UK; and they have earned two MusicNL awards, an ECMA award as well as several nominations, two NL Arts and Letters awards; and have been awarded many grants.

 Greg is a former dancer and helped found St. John’s first breakdance group in 2005, East Rock Crew.
 Over a span of 10 years, ERC toured, competed, and performed at numerous events, including the Canada Dance Festival.
 Greg also has extensive experience and training as a meditator and yoga practitioner.
-Greg is former president of AFM/CFM Local 820 – the Newfoundland and Labrador Musicians’ Association and currently works as Assistant to the Director of Administration at the CFM head office.
+Greg is former president of AFM/CFM Local 820 – the Newfoundland and Labrador Musicians’ Association and worked as Assistant to the Director of Administration at the CFM head office.